 Let's just get one thing straight: these are not gingersnaps.
 Not that there's anything wrong with gingersnaps.
-They're light, crispy, crunchy; just the thing for dunking in a mug of tea, or grinding with butter to make into a crust for pumpkin cheesecake squares, say.
+They're light, crispy, crunchy; just the thing for dunking in a mug of tea, or grinding with butter to make into a crust for cheesecake, say.
 In fact, I have a recipe for GF gingersnaps in my book Alternative Baker that are perfectly dreamy.

 These soft gluten-free molasses cookies just aren't them.